Pattern avoiding permutations and independent sets in graphs: Encoding permutations as weights on a grid

 edges.
-This can also be seen directly: The edge from $(1j)$ to $(k\ell)$ corresponds to the three element subset $\{k-1,j,\ell\}$ of $\{1, \dots, n\}$.
-If we just consider edges going to the southeast then row $i$ in the core of size $n$ will look precisely like row $1$ in a smaller instance of size $n-i+1$.
+If we only consider edges going to the southeast then row $i$ in the core of size $n$ will look precisely like the top row in a smaller core of size $n-i+1$.
 The total number of edges in $D_n$ is therefore $\binom{n+1}{4}$.
 The enumerations of vertices and edges in the cores are special cases of the following result.

 \begin{proposition} The number of cliques of size $k$ in $D_n$ is $\binom{n+1}{2k}$. \end{proposition}